teifler/simple-projects/README.md

 # simple-projects
- Simple webdevelopment projects with HTML and CSS
+Webdevelopment projects with HTML and CSS